lorenanda/speech-emotion-recognition/README.rst

 Description
 --------

-I used audio files (16bit, 48kHz .wav) from the [RAVDESS (Ryerson Audio-Visual Database of Emotional Speech and Song)](https://zenodo.org/record/1188976#.X152FYaxWis).
-There are 1440 recordings of 24 professional actors (12 female, 12 male), vocalizing two lexically-matched statements in a neutral North American accent.
+I used audio files (16bit, 48kHz .wav) from the `Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS) <https://zenodo.org/record/1188976#.X152FYaxWis)>`_ These are 1440 recordings of 24 professional actors (12 female, 12 male), vocalizing two lexically-matched statements in a neutral North American accent.
 Speech includes calm, happy, sad, angry, fearful, surprise, and disgust expressions.
 Each expression is produced at two levels of emotional intensity (normal, strong), with an additional neutral expression.
 Filename identifiers:

 - Modality (01 = full-AV, 02 = video-only, 03 = audio-only).
 - Vocal channel (01 = speech, 02 = song).